drvic10k/bootstrap-sortable/README.md

 For compatibility issues with older browsers and possible workarounds, please look into the [issues list](https://github.com/drvic10k/bootstrap-sortable/issues?labels=compatibility&page=1&state=closed).

-In version 2, the parameters to `$.bootstrapSortable` funcion were changed to single Object.
+In version 2, the parameters to `$.bootstrapSortable` function were changed to single Object.
 For basic compatibility, you can still use single Boolean parameter (applyLast), other parameters are passed as properties of the Object.

 ####Dependencies:
 You should add the provided "moment.js" library, or get yourself a copy from http://momentjs.com.